ANTHONY m EnglishEnglish form of the Roman family name

 my Nel.

-OLIVIA f English, Italian, Spanish, French, German, Finnish, Swedish, Norwegian, DanishThis name was used in this spelling by William Shakespeare for a character in his comedy
+Olivia f English, Italian, Spanish, French, German, Finnish, Swedish, Norwegian, Danish, DutchThis name was used in this spelling by William Shakespeare for a character in his comedy

 Twelfth Night (1602).
 This was a rare name in Shakespeare's time that may have been based on

-OLIVA or
+Oliva or

-OLIVER, or directly from the Latin word
+Oliver, or directly on the Latin word

 oliva meaning

 "olive".
-In the play Olivia is a noblewoman who is wooed by Duke Orsino but instead falls in love with his messenger Cesario.
+In the play Olivia is a noblewoman wooed by Duke

-... [more] OTIS m EnglishFrom an English surname that was derived from the medieval given name
+... [more] Otis m EnglishFrom an English surname that was derived from the medieval given name

 Ode, a cognate of

-OTTO.
+Otto.
 In America it has been used in honour of the revolutionary James Otis (1725-1783).

-OTTO m German, Swedish, Norwegian, Danish, Dutch, English, Finnish, Ancient GermanicLater German form of
+Otto m German, Swedish, Norwegian, Danish, Dutch, English, Finnish, GermanicLater German form of

-Odo, originally a short form of various names beginning with the Germanic element
+Audo, originally a short form of various names beginning with Old Frankish

-aud meaning
+ot meaning

-"wealth, fortune".
-This was the name of four kings of Germany, starting in the 10th century with Otto I, the first Holy Roman emperor, who was known as Otto the Great.
-This name was also borne by a 19th-century king of Greece who was originally from Bavaria.
+Odo).
+This was also the name of four kings of Germany, starting in the 10th century with Otto I, the first Holy Roman Emperor, known as Otto the Great.
+Saint Otto of Bamberg was a 12th-century missionary to Pomerania.
+The name was also borne by a 19th-century king of Greece, originally from Bavaria.
 Another notable bearer was the German chancellor Otto von Bismarck (1815-1898).

-REUBEN m Biblical, Hebrew, EnglishMeans
+Reuben m Biblical, Hebrew, EnglishMeans

-"behold, a son" in Hebrew.
+בֵּן (ben) meaning "son".
 In the Old Testament he is the eldest son of

 Jacob and